a-laughlin/a-laughlin.github.io/_posts/2017-05-28-high-value-javascript-1.md

 1500 hours, $94k, bad experiences.
 Low-qualitiy JavaScript exacts many costs from you, your team, your company, your users, and many people each of you interact with.

-## Developer fault?
+## Causes?
+Developer Fault?
 No.  All devs I've met generally do the best they can given their experience.
-Producing high quality code is not easy.

 When you start to learn JavaScript, and your programming background is:
   - Classical Object-oriented, you follow OO examples and use OO libraries because they make sense to you.
 You work around JavaScript's OO quirks.